apache/arrow/format/Layout.md

 <img src="diagrams/layout-sparse-union.png" width="400"/>

-More amenable to vectorized expression evaluation in some use cases.
+* A sparse union is more amenable to vectorized expression evaluation in some use cases.
-Equal-length arrays can be interpreted as a union by only defining the types array
+* Equal-length arrays can be interpreted as a union by only defining the types array.

 Note that nested types in a sparse union must be internally consistent (e.g. see the List in the diagram), i.e. random access at any index j yields the correct value.
+In other words, the array for the nested type must be valid if it is reinterpreted as a non-nested array.

 ## References